 ABOUT Metamorphosis Literary Agency

-Stephanie represents authors with their debut novels and New York Times-bestsellers and has brokered deals with small presses and major publishing houses.
+Stephanie represents authors with their debut novels and New York Times-bestsellers and has brokered deals with small presses, mid-size publishers, major publishing houses, foreign publishers, audio producers, gaming app companies, and film producers.
 She holds a master’s degree with a Creative Writing Specialization.
-She predominantly represents YA SF/F but has a secret addiction for romance.
-While these are her favorite, she handles everything fiction from children's books to adult thrillers.
-Previously an editor for Mind’s Eye Literary Magazine, she joined Metamorphosis July 2016.
+She represents everything fiction from children's to adult books.
+She's also seeking non-fiction projects with heart.
+Previously editorial for Mind’s Eye Literary Magazine and consulting with Hollywood book & film agent Michele Wallerstein, she joined Metamorphosis July 2016.
 Originally looking to help Midwest authors in "flyover states" to garner the attention of major publishing houses, she found camaraderie with multiple agents and editors.
+Covid has her missing coffees and lunches with publishers & major house editors and trips to NYC.
 Stephanie is unilaterally deaf with 90 dB tinnitus.
 She's dedicated to elevating voices that often go unheard.
-She's seeking: Romantic comedies, YA & Adult, and YA contemporary with unexpected antagonists.
-She is intrigued by prose that flows as smoothly as poetry, unforgettable plot twists, and well-rounded characters.

-Amy Brewer - Senior Agent & Subsidiary Rights Manager
+Amy Brewer - Senior Agent & Subsidiary Rights Assistant Manager

 Jana Hanson has been a book geek since the age of three, when she memorized her favorite ABC book but still made her mother read it every night.
 She became a freelance editor in 2006 and worked with several electronic publishers, most notably Loose Id, LLC, until late 2017.
 She has been an intern with Creative Media Agency, The Bent Agency, and Metamorphosis Literary Agency.
 She is seeking: romance (any pairing, any subgenre), YA, middle grade, historical fiction, cozy mysteries, women's fiction, suspense, and thrillers.

 Kristina Slater - Junior Agent